Skip to content

 4.2.4 The Museum’s corporate website

-The Museum has a corporate website and Museum-identified spaces on blogs and social networking sites such as Instagram, Twitter, Facebook and YouTube.
+The Museum has a corporate website and Museum-identified spaces on blogs and social networking sites such as Instagram, X, Facebook and YouTube.

 The Museum’s corporate website refers to this privacy policy and conditions-of-use statement, both of which are linked from the footer of every page on the website.
-The website provides online services requiring users to provide personal information: the submission of job applications, purchases made at the online shop, subscription to the Museum’s e-newsletters and membership payment for the Friends program.
+The website provides online services requiring people to provide personal information for the submission of job applications and subscription to the Museum’s e-newsletters.
 Personal details are maintained on secure servers.
 Sometimes the Museum also invites people to submit comments, photos or stories via forms on the website.
 Although users are encouraged not to identify people, the stories may include some personal information.
 Whenever the Museum collects such content, individuals are informed about the purposes for which their content will be used (for example, publication on the website).

 The Museum’s website uses cookies for the purpose of collecting statistical data but does not collect personal information by way of these cookies.